akshitgajera1013/IMDB-Sentiment-GRU-Engine/readme.md

 ![Keras](https://img.shields.io/badge/Keras-Deep%20Learning-D00000.svg)

+## 📊 About the Dataset
+This model was trained and evaluated using the **IMDB Large Movie Review Dataset**, a highly recognized benchmark dataset for Natural Language Processing (NLP) and binary sentiment classification.

+The dataset consists of highly polar movie reviews, allowing the sequence model to learn distinct linguistic patterns associated with positive and negative human emotions.

+**Dataset Features Used:**
+* `cleaned_review` (Feature): The raw textual data of the movie review.
+Prior to training, this text underwent standard NLP preprocessing (e.g., lowercasing, HTML tag removal, and special character stripping) to optimize the tensor mapping for the GRU's embedding layer.
+* `sentiment` (Target): The label-encoded classification variable representing the emotional tone of the review.
+  * `0` = Negative Sentiment
+  * `1` = Positive Sentiment

 A production-grade Deep Learning text classification dashboard built using a **Gated Recurrent Unit (GRU)** architecture trained on the IMDB Movie Review Dataset.
 The web layout features professional UI integration, interactive validation analytics dashboards, real-time textual inference profiling, and batch parsing utility pipelines.

 ## ✨ Core Features